-For pharmaceutical companies, data governance helps organizations contemplating M&A, not only by helping them understand the data they are acquiring, but also by informing decisions around complex IT infrastructures and applications that need to be integrated.
+Using data governance in the pharmaceutical industry helps organizations contemplating M&A, not only by helping them understand the data they are acquiring, but also by informing decisions around complex IT infrastructures and applications that need to be integrated.
 Decisions about application rationalization and business processes are easier to make when they are viewed through the lens of a pervasive data governance strategy.

-For pharmaceutical companies, data governance can be leveraged to hone data integrity and move toward what Deloitte refers to as end-to-end evidence management (E2E), which unifies the data in pharmaceuticals and life sciences from R&D to clinical trials and through commercialization.
+Data governance in the pharmaceutical industry can be leveraged to hone data integrity and move toward what Deloitte refers to as end-to-end evidence management (E2E), which unifies the data in pharmaceuticals and life sciences from R&D to clinical trials and through commercialization.

 Once implemented, Deloitte predicts E2E will help organizations maximize the value of their data by:

 If that list of benefits sounds familiar, it’s because it matches up nicely with the goals of digital transformation at many organizations – more efficient processes, better collaboration, improved visibility and better cost management.
 And it’s all built on a foundation of data and data governance.

 To learn more, download our free whitepaper on the Regulatory Rationale for Integrating Data Management & Data Governance.